Committee on Theater and Performance Studies

 Instructor(s): Andrei Pop

-TAPS 35215.
-Between Power and Powerlessness: Theater in East and Central Europe.
+TAPS 35214.
+Theater in East and Central Europe: Between Power and Powerlessness.
 100 Units.

 National independence movements, revolutions, authoritarian regimes, and the decline of empire: playwrights in East and Central Europe wrote major works of world literature in response to these events - and sometimes in prescient anticipation of them.
 This seminar introduces students to the plays that, from Chekhov to Havel, shaped the fates of nations.
 Topics include: the avant-garde, theater of the absurd, acting methods, performance art, and documentary theater.